NimeshAmatya/room-finder/README.md

-# handwriting-recognition
+# room-finder
- Scans the handwritten characters in the image and display in the computer screen.
+ User could view the rooms available and see their prices and location then able to book it.